China Dairy Market Size and Share

 China Dairy Market Analysis by Mordor Intelligence

-The China dairy market size is valued at USD 74.18 billion in 2025 and is expected to reach USD 91.11 billion by 2030, growing at a CAGR of 4.20% during 2025-2030.
+China dairy market size in 2026 is estimated at USD 77.11 billion, growing from 2025 value of USD 74.18 billion with 2031 projections showing USD 93.62 billion, growing at 3.95% CAGR over 2026-2031.
 Urban income growth, increasing health awareness, and consumer preference for premium products are reshaping the China dairy market, shifting focus from volume expansion to value-driven innovation.
 The implementation of stricter national standards, including GB 19644-2024 for milk powder and GB 19302-2025 for fermented milk, along with an improved cold-chain ecosystem, has elevated product quality standards and consolidated market share among compliant manufacturers.
 The demand for protein-rich, probiotic, and organic products has increased, with tier-1 consumers accepting 15-25% price premiums while tier-3/4 households continue to drive volume growth.
 E-commerce penetration has expanded market reach into inland regions, contributing to market growth.
 While competition from plant-based alternatives and increasing compliance costs present challenges, they have not impacted the market's growth trajectory.

 Key Report Takeaways